Table of Contents[Hide][Show]

-When combined with salt, brewers yeast helps create that sought after, savory flavor that is also known as “umami,” or the fifth taste.
+When combined with salt, brewers yeast helps create that sought after, savory flavor, This is known as “umami,” or the fifth taste.
 It is this flavor that makes slowly simmered stews, broths and to a lesser extent meat stocks, and other such dishes so delicious to our senses and stomachs.

 Given the costs and concerns around brewers (and nutritional) yeast, and the availability of grass-fed organ meats, especially liver, it makes sense to stick with nutrient-dense animal foods or other 100% natural animal and plant-based supplements as much as possible over a possibly contaminated albeit “natural” supplement like brewers yeast.

 If you do choose to use these supplements, it is best to find one that:

 - It contains no gluten or GMOs.

 - Has no added/synthetic B12.

 - Contains only natural folate (no folic acid, aka synthetic folate).

 - Is manufactured, processed, and handled to preserve the heat sensitive nutrients.

 - Packaged to protect the yeast from light (such as using drum drying instead of spray drying).

 - Low temperature processed to minimize glutamate (MSG) content.

 - Is free of any other fillers or additives (rice flours, etc.).

 What will you decide … to yeast or not to yeast?